heroku/sudo-sandwich/README.md

 For all other plans, a status code of 202 is returned, which tells Heroku that the add-on is being provisioned asynchronously.
-For plans that are being provisioned asynchronously, an `access_token` is required.
+For plans that are being provisioned asynchronously, an `access_token` is required to complete the provisioning process.
 Retrieving an `access_token` is covered in the "Grant code exchange" section.

 Once the `access_token` is available, a plan is marked as `provisioned` by running the [`ProvisionPlanJob`](app/jobs/provision_plan_job.rb).
 This